by Laura Summerville Reed

 reading prosaic poetry.
 Now do you have

-A tree in mind, I need air and sunshine
+A tree in mind?
+I need a breath of air and sunshine

 I can’t hold my breath underwater any longer.